 Here are a few data design best practices:

-- Time and history are at the heart of the value of Metric Klips.
-To fully appreciate this feature, when trying out Metric Klips, choose a data source that includes historical data.
+- Time and history are key to the value of using PowerMetrics.
+To fully appreciate this feature, when creating metrics, choose a data source that includes historical data.

-- Using more granular data, like transactions and hourly data (versus data that’s summarized over longer periods, like by week or by month) enables you to leverage how metric values are automatically aggregated as you switch between time periods in Metric Klips.
+- Using more granular data, like transactions and hourly data (versus data that’s summarized over longer periods, like by week or by month) enables you to leverage how metric values are automatically aggregated as you switch between time periods.

 - When modelling a data source:

 - Choose a rich data source that includes columns that can be segmented in multiple ways.
-Doing so ensures you have lots of options when exploring your Metric Klip later.
+This ensures you'll have lots of options when exploring your metric later.

 - Don’t “over-prepare” your data.
-For example, unnecessary grouping or aggregation of your modelled data prevents you from accessing Metric Klips’ flexible ability to display varying levels of granularity.
+For example, unnecessary grouping or aggregation of your modelled data prevents you from accessing a metric's flexible ability to display varying levels of granularity.

 - Use formulas to manipulate and optimize your data.
-Using a formula to group your data into categories (or buckets) can bring simplicity and clarity to your Metric Klip.
-For example, grouping large sets of individual numbers into ranges of numbers will simplify your Metric Klip presentation.
+Using a formula to group your data into categories (or buckets) can bring simplicity and clarity to your metric.
+For example, grouping large sets of individual numbers into ranges of numbers will simplify your presentation.
 A clearer message is a more powerful message.

 - Transform multiple columns into smart, combined dimensions, for example, concatenate a first name column and a last name column into a name column.